Bachelor of Arts and Sciences (BASc)

 The overall percentage of the course that is assessed by coursework depends upon the external options taken.

 The final degree classification is determined by your second and final year marks and each contributes 50%.

-Integrated study abroad: There is an option to spend the second and third terms of second year abroad studying at Monash University.
-Students may be based in Melbourne, Australia or Kuala Lumpur, Malaysia.
+Spend the second and third terms of your second year studying at Monash University.

-As part of their degree programme, students have the option to take part in both short and long work placements which are formally recognised on the Higher Education Achievement Report.
-The work placements enable you to engage in the world of work and learn about the professional environment.
-Additionally, it is an opportunity for you to apply theory to practice, develop skills, learn from industry professionals as well as explore a future career path.
+We encourage you to undertake a work placement as part of your study programme.
+This will enable you to engage in the world of work and learn about the professional environment.
+It’s an opportunity for you to apply theory to practice, develop skills, learn from industry professionals as well as explore a future career path.
 This ultimately supports you in developing your employability skills and prepares you for future employment.

 The two work placement options are:

 Intercalated year-long work placement: You’ll complete a four-year degree and your work placement will take place in your third year.
 The work placement can take place in the UK or globally and after completion, you’ll return to Warwick for your final year.

 Short work placement: As part of the Certificate of Professional Communication, you’ll undertake a short four-week work placement which takes place during the summer.
 We’ll also support you in sourcing your own work placements outside of the short work placement attached to the Certificate of Professional Communication and the intercalated year-long work placement.